statsig-io/docs/docs/product-analytics/user-journeys.md

 ### **Step 1: Choose an starting or ending event**

 The selected event will indicate where you want your analysis to begin.
-You can choose whether you want to explore a journey that either starts or ends with a specfic event.
+You can choose whether you want to explore a journey that either starts or ends with a specific event.
 This allows you to understand where people go from some starting event, or where people come from for some ending event.

 Starting events are often some “top-of-funnel” event such as sign-up or log-in but can also be an event trigger for any new feature you introduce into your product.